huzaifa-sani/huzaifa-sani/README.md

 ---

 ### 💙 About Me
-- 🎓 Diploma in computer science and technology
+- 🎓 Diploma in computer science and Technology
 - 🏫 Narsingdi Polytechnic Institute
 - 🌱 Currently learning **Flutter & Firebase**
 - 💡 Passionate about building creative and beautiful mobile apps